Project60/org.project60.banking/docs/config-explanation.md

 ### Implementation Types

+Here is a comprehensive list of the different implementation types of Matcher/Analyser Plugins with a short sentence on what they can do.
+In the subsections you will see some examples of the ones that are most commonly used.

-* Default Options Matcher Plugin - this plugin will be installed by default and provide the default suggestions _process manually_ or _ignore in CiviCRM_
+* **Default Options Matcher Plugin** - this plugin will be installed by default and provide the default suggestions _process manually_ or _ignore in CiviCRM_
-* General Matcher Plugin
-* Create Contribution Matcher Plugin - a plugin that will create a contribution based on specific matches
+* **Create Contribution Matcher Plugin** - a plugin that will create a contribution based on specific matches
-* Contribution Matcher - a plugin that will try to find a pending contribution matching the payment and set it to completed
+* **Contribution Matcher** - a plugin that will try to find a pending contribution matching the payment and set it to completed
-* Recurring Contribution Matcher Plugin - a plugin that will try to find a recurring contribution for the payment and create an installment (a linked completed contribution)
+* **Recurring Contribution Matcher Plugin** - a plugin that will try to find a recurring contribution for the payment and create an installment (a linked completed contribution)
-* SEPA Matcher - a plugin that will try to find a SEPA mandate and record the payment as installment (find a pending contribution and set it to completed)
+* **SEPA Matcher** - a plugin that will try to find a SEPA mandate and record the payment as installment (find a pending contribution and set it to completed)
-* Membership Matcher Plugin
-* Ignore Matcher
-* Batch Matcher
-* RegEx Analyser
-* Account Lookup Analyser
+* **Membership Matcher Plugin** - a plugin that will try to find a membership and record the payment as a membership payment for this membership
+* **Ignore Matcher** - a matcher that will ignore payments that match the criteria (for payments that do not have to be in CiviCRM)
+* **Batch Matcher** - a matcher that will try to find the financial batch in CiviCRM and (if it is one big payment) distribute it over the entities in the batch.
+At least, that is the theory, we know of no installation that uses this plugin.
+* **RegEx Analyser** - this plugin will try to find a certain pattern specified in a Regular Expression (check [here](https://en.wikipedia.org/wiki/Regular_expression)) for more about Regular Expressions) and is then able to do something or enrich the data of the transaction
+* **Account Lookup Analyser** - this plugin will be switched on by default and enables a match based on bank account
-* Dummy Matcher Test Plugin - is there for testing purposes, not really usable in real life
+* **Dummy Matcher Test Plugin** - is there for testing purposes, not really usable in real life

-### Regex Analyser Plugin example
+#### Regex Analyser Plugin example
 For example, an _Analyser Plugin_ might check in the imported data if the field **name** contains something like _MOLLIE_ or _mollie_, the financial type should be set to a certain value.

 The _analyser plugin_ will have configuration details to specify the _regular expression_ to look for (more information on Regular Expressions [here](https://en.wikipedia.org/wiki/Regular_expression)) and how to enrich the transaction data with the correct financial type.

-### Contribution Matcher Plugin example
+#### Contribution Matcher Plugin example

-### SEPA Matcher Plugin example
+#### Create Contribution Matcher Plugin example

+#### Recurring Contribution Matcher Plugin

-### Membership Matcher Plugin
+#### SEPA Matcher Plugin example

-### Ignore Plugin example
+#### Ignore Plugin example